Soviet Union during the Iran–Iraq War: Air defense

-Iranian pilots avoided Iraqi S-75 Dvina (NATO reporting name SA-2 GUIDELINE) and S-125 (NATO reporting name SA-3 GOA) anti-aircraft missiles using American tactics developed in Vietnam, though they were less successful against Iraqi SA-6s optimized for low and medium altitude engagements.
+Iranian pilots avoided Iraqi S-75 Dvina (NATO reporting name SA-2 GUIDELINE) and S-125 (NATO reporting name SA-3 GOA) anti-aircraft missiles using American tactics developed in Vietnam.
+However, they were less successful against Iraqi SA-6s optimized for low- and medium-altitude engagements.
 "Iran's Western-made air defense system seemed more effective than Iraq's Soviet-made counterpart."

 Surface-to-air missiles

-Iraq's ground-based air defense suffered from poor leadership as well as both a lack of understanding of the Soviet operational doctrine and technical characteristics of their Soviet SA-2, SA-3, and SA-6 surface-to-air missiles.
+Iraq's ground-based air defense suffered from poor leadership and a lack of understanding of Soviet operational doctrine and the technical characteristics of its SA-2, SA-3, and SA-6 surface-to-air missiles.
 Iraq adopted Soviet deployment and fire techniques and relied on standard Soviet tactics without adapting to Iraqi needs.
-The SA-2, and SA-3 were designed for a medium- to high-altitude threat, tactics that the Iranian Air Force, rarely if ever, used.
-By the time of the 1988 ceasefire, Iraq had obtained from the Soviet Union approximately 120 SA-2 launchers, 150 SA-3 launchers, 25–60 SA-6 launchers.
-The Soviet weapons depended on a low-altitude system of anti-aircraft artillery with SA-7, SA-8, and SA-9 missiles, and eventually the SA-14.
+The SA-2 and SA-3 were designed for medium- to high-altitude threats, tactics the Iranian Air Force rarely, if ever, used.
+By the 1988 ceasefire, Iraq had obtained from the Soviet Union approximately 120 SA-2 launchers, 150 SA-3 launchers, and 25–60 SA-6 launchers.
+The Soviet weapons relied on a low-altitude system of anti-aircraft artillery with SA-7, SA-8, SA-9, and eventually SA-14 missiles.

-Some Israeli experts came to regard Iraqi ability to manage the command and control and electronic warfare aspects of their Soviet-supplied surface-to-air missile systems as far inferior to those of Syria, even considering the poor Syrian performance in 1982.
+Some Israeli experts came to regard the Iraqi ability to manage the command and control and electronic warfare aspects of their Soviet-supplied surface-to-air missile systems as far inferior to those of Syria, even considering the poor Syrian performance in 1982.

 Interceptors and air-to-air missiles

-Each interceptor squadron was deployed at a separate base for defense of a specific target.
+Each interceptor squadron was deployed at a separate base to defend a specific target.
 Their five interceptor squadrons had limited all-weather capability and were all equipped with MiG-21s (NATO reporting name FISHBED).

 The Iraqis were displeased with Soviet air-to-air missiles.
-Pakistani technicians were reported to have helped the Iraqis modify some MiG-21s to carry the French-made R550 Magic air-to-air missile.
+Pakistani technicians reportedly helped the Iraqis modify some MiG-21s to carry the French-made R550 Magic air-to-air missile.
 The Iraqis claimed to have used a MiG-21 so equipped to down an F-14.

 Land warfare

-The Soviet Union initially cut off supplies in response to being caught by surprise, but this position was later reversed.
+The Soviet Union initially cut off supplies after being caught by surprise, later reversed this position.